codess-aus/DP-100/deploy.md

 The **Convert to Dataset module** is used to ensure that data normalization changes can be used in other pipelines.
 Input data to this module must be tabular.

+Service Principal authentication can be used in scenarios when prompting a user for credentials is not feasible, such as when automated processes need to interact with a published pipeline.
+A service principal is any directory object that can be used for authentication.
+User accounts are considered service principals.

+ParallelRunStep can be used to process large amounts of data in parallel.
+ParallelRunStep works by breaking up the data into batches that are processed in parallel.

+PythonScriptStep is a basic, built-in step that is used to run a Python Script on a compute target.
+It takes a script name and other optional parameters, such as arguments for the script, compute target, inputs, and outputs.
+PythonScriptStep can be used to execute the scoring script; however, it will not run parallel instances partitioning the data.

+AdlaStep works only with data stored in the default Data Lake Storage of the the Azure Data Lake Analytics account.